kennethjmyers/Top-Reddit-Posts/README.md

 ### Why?

 It takes a lot of time to scroll Reddit for new and rising posts to contribute to the conversation early enough where people might see it.
-The "Rising" view of r/pics typically has over 250 different posts reach it per day.
+The "Rising" view of r/pics typically has over 250 different posts reach it per day and many more than that are posted to the "New" view.
 However, only a handful of posts make it to the front page.

+Furthermore, by the time a post reaches the front page it can have hundreds of comments and very few people will scroll past the top few posts.
+Therefore it is important to get to a post early to increase the likelihood that your comment will rise to the top.

 This project allows one to remove much of the time and effort in continuously searching Reddit for the next big posts, and allows one to limit comments to only posts with high probability of virality.
+The goal is to increase the chance that your voice will be heard.

 ### Example